BlockchainCommons/Research/papers/bcr-2023-002-known-value.md

 This approach carries several benefits:

 * **Simplification and Efficiency:** Converting ontological concepts into unique integers enables compact encoding in various documents, particularly binary formats like CBOR.
-* **Enhanced Security:** Utilizing integers instead of URIs eliminates the surface for manipulation attacks and helps ensure deterministic encoding, as used in Gordian Envelope.
+* **Enhanced Security:** Utilizing integers instead of URIs eliminates the surface for manipulation attacks and helps ensure deterministic encoding.

+## Independence from Gordian Envelope

+Known Values are a registry of integer code points representing ontological concepts, usable by anyone for any purpose.
+While this document defines a CBOR serialization (`#6.40000`) and [Gordian Envelope](https://datatracker.ietf.org/doc/draft-mcnally-envelope/) incorporates Known Values as an extension (see [BCR-2023-003](bcr-2023-003-envelope-known-value.md)), this specification has no normative dependency on either CBOR or Envelope.
+The registry of codepoint-to-concept mappings stands on its own and may be used in any encoding, protocol, or data format.

 ## Scope